IPv6 on HAMNET with 6to4

 2002:2c80:101::cafe ---> 2002:2c80:101::1 <--------------------------> 2002:2c80:201::1 ---> 2002:2c80:201::baba

-On the other hand, if there exist both IPv4 and IPv6 backbones (like on the Internet), a 6to4 host (which uses the v4 backbone) wanting to communicate with a native IPv6 host (uses v6 backbone) needs to go through a relay that bridges the two backbones.
-This creates bottlenecks, routing inefficiencies and additional points of failure.
-Therefore, using this technology on the Internet, while possible, is very unreliable and also deprecated since 2015, meaning amateur radio still requires a globally unique IPv6 allocation for the future.
+6to4 is widely known to be problematic on the Internet, but this doesn’t mean it will be problematic on HAMNET.
+If there exist both IPv4 and IPv6 backbones (like on the Internet), a 6to4 host (which uses the v4 backbone) wanting to communicate with a native IPv6 host (uses v6 backbone) needs to go through a relay that bridges the two.
+This creates bottlenecks, routing inefficiencies and additional points of failure, but notice that this mess happens only when two backbones need to get bridged.
+HAMNET doesn’t have IPv6 backbone at all, so there is nothing to bridge, meaning that all 6to4 connections will be point-to-point, without any relays involved.

 Simple MikroTik configuration for 6to4 on HAMNET

 IPv6 > Settingsand make sureDisable IPv6is unchecked andIPv6 Forwardis checked.
-Now reboot. -
+Now reboot.

-Add a
+- Add a

 6to4 tunnelinterface with theLocal Addressset to the HAMNET address of your router.
 Leave theRemote addressempty or set to0.0.0.0.